Boston CASA’s (Court Appoint Special Advocates) Mission

 We are Boston CASA

-When the Department of Children and Families suspects a child has suffered abuse or neglect, they may remove them from their home and place them in the foster care system.
+When the Department of Children and Families (DCF) suspects a child has suffered abuse or neglect, they may remove them from their home and place them in the foster care system.
 The child is pulled from their familiar environment and thrust into a world of case workers, foster parents and attorneys as they face an unknown future.
-As their case enters the juvenile court system, a judge may request a Court Appointed Special Advocate (CASA), a volunteer who will watch over the child or sibling group throughout their case.
+As their case enters the juvenile court system, a judge may request a Court Appointed Special Advocate (CASA) to advocate for the child or sibling group throughout their case.
 It’s Boston CASA that makes this work possible.

 We are the independent nonprofit that recruits, trains and supports volunteer child advocates.